 Meanwhile, the characteristic time that a slowly moving ionized electron spends close to the atomic cloud is

-For $t_{\epsilon} \gtrsim \Delta \tau_i$, or equivalently, for low energy of the ionized electron, the relaxation of the atom due to the vacancy is important.
+For $t_{\epsilon} \gtrsim \Delta \tau_i$ or, equivalently, for low energy of the ionized electron, the relaxation of the atom due to the vacancy is important.
 This effect is smaller for fast-moving ionized electrons, and the state of the relaxed system approximates the frozen core solution.
 This is natural since the electromagnetic field of the relaxed and frozen ion has the same asymptotics at large distances.

-The dynamics of a particle-hole moving in a multi-particle medium is typically studied within RPAE which reproduces the expected pole structure of the polarization propagator and has been proven useful in the study of atomic excitations \cite{Amusia1971, WRJohnson_1980, Amusia1975}.
-In appendix \ref{app:rpa}, we show that an equivalent approach for inner-shell ionization is to find self-consistent solutions for the ion state with a core hole, the so called final state rule or delta self-consistent field method.
-One can then solve the equation of motion of the ionized electron in the field of the fully relaxed ion
+The dynamics of a particle hole moving in a multiparticle medium is typically studied within RPAE which reproduces the expected pole structure of the polarization propagator and has been proven useful in the study of atomic excitations \cite{Amusia1971, WRJohnson_1980, Amusia1975}.
+In appendix \ref{app:rpa}, we show that an equivalent approach for inner-shell ionization is to find self-consistent solutions for the ion state with a core hole, the so-called final-state rule or delta self-consistent field method.
+One can then solve the equation of motion of the ionized electron in the field of the fully relaxed ion,

-where the vacancy is at the orbital $| \call \rangle$, and $\widetilde{H}_{DHF}$ denotes the Hamiltonian in terms of the relaxed orbitals with the kinetic and interaction terms which are mentioned in section \ref{subsec:atom}.
-The bound and continuum wavefunctions calculated in the presence of the core-hole potential must be projected into the orthogonal subspace of the initial neutral atom ground state, see appendix~\ref{app:corehole}.
+where the vacancy is at the orbital $| \call \rangle$, and $\widetilde{H}_{\mathrm{DHF}}$ denotes the Hamiltonian in terms of the relaxed orbitals with the kinetic and interaction terms which are mentioned in Sec. \ref{subsec:atom}.
+The bound and continuum wave functions calculated in the presence of the core-hole potential must be projected into the orthogonal subspace of the initial neutral atom ground state, see (Appendix~\ref{app:corehole}).
 This is necessary to obtain a physically meaningful transition matrix element, one which yields no transition for a trivial operator \cite{Gell-Mann:1953dcn}